 Many kids (and adults) just simply do not get enough fiber in their diets.
 Fiber is important because it keeps our digestive system working well, and it also provides longer lasting energy – because unlike white flour, foods made with whole grains takes the body longer to use/digest.
 Many kids miss school because of “tummy toubles” that could be solved by increasing the amount of natural fiber in their diets.
 Good sources of fiber are whole grains, whole fruits, and vegetables.
 A food is considered a good fiber source if it has at least 3 grams of fiber per serving, excellent if it has over 5 grams.
 Foods with fiber in them are considered complex carbohydrates – digesting complex carbs with fiber takes longer than digesting simple carbs (sugar and all processed “white” grains).
 High fiber foods stay in the system longer and and provide the body with more energy for longer periods.
 When grains are processed, the fiber is removed along with most of the natural nutrients.
 Processed grains are simple carbs – and are quickly converted to sugar in the body.
 Some good whole grain options:

 - Ezekiel Bread – check out the ingredients in the bread aisle, and you will be hard-pressed to find one that does not contain at least one or more of the following: enriched flour, sugar, or high fructose corn syrup.
-I like Ezekiel bread from Food for Life because it is made with organic sprouted whole wheat and contains no sugar.
+For those that can eat wheat, I like Ezekiel bread from Food for Life because it is made with organic sprouted whole wheat and contains no sugar.
 Food for Life also make cereals, english muffins, and gluten-free varieties.
 Why are spouted grains better?
 Sprouting “predigests” the grains and boosts the natural enzyme and vitamin content.
 Sprouting also neutralizes phytic acid found in grains and which blocks the absorption of nutrients.
 Ezekiel bread is a complete protein, closely resembling the protein content of an egg.
 It can take some kids time to adjust to whole grain breads, toasting it and topping it with some jelly or nut butter, or try this recipe for apple butter.

 - Chia seeds in addition to the omega 3 content, chia seeds are a highly nutritious fiber.
 It has no flavor, so it can be easily added to many foods to boost the fiber content of foods.
 Because they are very hydrophillic, they soak up to about 10 times their weight in water – which promotes hydration, aids digestion, and more.
 Read more.